Abdulelah1293/ML-Labs/README.md

 # ML-Labs
-A repository for Machine Learning labs.
+This repository contains my Machine Learning lab work for university coursework(ARTI 308).
+Each lab focuses on applying machine learning concepts using datasets and Python tools.